Key takeaways

 Overview

 pi-autoresearch takes Karpathy's autoresearch pattern and makes it domain-agnostic.
-Built as an extension for the pi editor, it adds autonomous experiment loops that work for any optimization target — not just ML training.
+Built as a TypeScript extension for the Pi coding agent (now stewarded by Earendil), it adds autonomous experiment loops that work for any optimization target — not just ML training.

 "Try an idea, measure it, keep what works, discard what doesn't, repeat forever."